 The second factor in proving medical malpractice is establishing that the negligence caused you harm or further damage.
 Some examples would include:

-Unless you can prove that you have been harmed, and it was the direct result of negligence, you do not have a case for medical malpractice.
+Unless you prove that you have been harmed and it was the direct result of negligence, you do not have a case for medical malpractice.

 The process of proving that the harm done to you was the direct result of negligence is referred to as causation.
-Most often, establishing causation is the most expensive and time-consuming part of any medical malpractice case.
+Establishing causation is often the most expensive and time-consuming part of any medical malpractice case.

 Your local “Attorney Big Al” has years of experience dealing with medical malpractice.
 The phone call is free, and your local “Attorney Big Al” can help you determine if you have a case to pursue.

-Best of all, you will not pay any “Attorney Big Al” until money is recovered.
-You have everything to gain by calling, and nothing to lose.
+You will not pay any “Attorney Big Al” until the money is recovered.
+You have everything to gain by calling and nothing to lose.

-If you or a loved one has been harmed as a direct result of physician negligence, take action.
-Call your local “Attorney Big Al” office immediately for a free consultation to 1-800-HURT-123.
+If you or a loved one has been harmed directly due to physician negligence, take action.
+Call your local “Attorney Big Al”, an experienced medical malpractice lawyer immediately for a free consultation to 1-800-HURT-123.